cweiske/phubb/README.rst

 ====
 - logging
 - only re-ping if the content changed
-- let cron remove subscriptions if the lease time is over
 - stats
 - require domain registration before being able to publish